-Figure 4 Quantization on (a) CPU vs. (b) PIM.
+Quantization on (a) CPU versus (b) PIM.
 Reproduced from [16].

-Evaluation: We evaluate how TensorFlow Lite benefits from PIM execution using (1) custom 64-bit low power single-issue cores similar in design to the ARM Cortex-R8 [143]; and (2) fixed-function PIM accelerators designed for packing and quantization operations, with each accelerator consisting of four simple ALUs and consuming less than 0.25 mm2 of area [16].
+Figure 4(a) shows how TensorFlow quantizes the result matrix using the CPU.
+First, the entire matrix needs to be scanned to identify the minimum and maximum values of the matrix (1) in the figure).
+Then, using the minimum and maximum values, the matrix is scanned a second time to convert each 32-bit element of the matrix into an 8-bit integer (2).
+These steps are repeated for requantization of the result matrix (3 and 4).
+The majority of the quantization overhead comes from data movement.
+Because both the input matrix quantization and the result matrix requantization need to scan a large matrix twice, they exhibit poor cache locality and incur a large amount of data movement.
+For example, for the ResNet-v2 network, 73.5% of the energy consumed during quantization is spent on data movement, indicating that the computation is relatively cheap (in comparison, only 32.5% of Conv2D/ MatMul energy goes to data movement, while the majority goes to multiply-accumulate computation).
+It can be seen that 19.8% of the total data movement energy of inference execution comes from quantization and requantization.
+As Figure 4(b) shows, we can offload both quantization (5 in the figure) and requantization (6) to PIM to eliminate data movement.
+This frees up the CPU to focus on GEMM calculation, and allows the next Conv2D operation to be performed in parallel with requantization (7).
+Evaluation: We evaluate how TensorFlow Lite benefits from PIM execution using: 1) custom 64-bit low-power single-issue cores similar in design to the ARM Cortex-R8 [143]; and 2) fixed-function PIM accelerators designed for packing and quantization operations, with each accelerator consisting of four simple ALUs and consuming less than 0.25 mm2 of area [16].
 Figure 5 (left) shows the energy consumption of PIM execution using PIM cores (PIM-Core) or fixed-function PIM accelerators (PIM-Acc) for the four most time- and energy-consuming GEMM operations for each input neural network in packing and quantization, normalized to a processor-only baseline (CPU-Only).
 We make three key observations.
 First, PIM-Core and PIM-Acc decrease the total energy consumption of a consumer device system by 50.9% and 54.9%, on average across all four input networks, compared to CPU-Only.
 Second, the majority of the energy savings comes from the large reduction in data movement, as the computation energy accounts for a negligible portion of the total energy consumption.
 For instance, 82.6% of the energy reduction for packing is due to the reduced data movement.
 Third, we find that the data-intensive nature of these kernels and their low computational complexity limit the energy benefits PIM-Acc provides over PIM-Core.

-Figure 5 Energy (left) and performance (right) for TensorFlow Lite kernels, averaged across four neural network inputs: ResNet-v2 [137], VGG-19 [138], Residual-GRU [139], Inception-ResNet [140].
+Energy (left) and performance (right) for TensorFlow Lite kernels, averaged across four neural network inputs: ResNet-v2 [137], VGG-19 [138], Residual-GRU [139], Inception-ResNet [140].
 Adapted from [16].